Caldwell Nursery and Botanic Gardens

 Zone: 8 - 10

-Info: 24 - 36" H, 18 - 24" W, Open medium height stalks of large flared tubular hot pink flowers in late spring to summer.
+24 - 36" H, 18 - 24" W, Open medium height stalks of large flared tubular hot pink flowers in late spring to summer.
 Leaves are large, lobed, and slightly hairy with maroon spotting.
 Best in a sheltered spot with full sun and evenly moist soil.

 Common Name: Crimson Princess Azalea